jaxxstorm/leebriggs.co.uk/_posts/2025-06-08-secure-mcp-connectivity.md

 ![Access denied](/img/claude-access-denied.png)

 But wait, it's telling me I don't have permission?
-If we look at the MCP server's logs, we can see I don't have the right permissions to run the query:
+If we look at the MCP server's logs, we can see I don't have the right access to run the query:

 ```
 15:17:08	INFO	tailscale-mcp/main.go:159	No MCP capabilities found